Musical-meets-Maastricht/musical-meets-maastricht/_posts/2023-04-10-welcome-to-jekyll (copie).markdown

 ---
 title:  "Music team"
 categories: jekyll update
-date: 2023-04-10
+date: 2023-10-16
 ---

 ![My helpful screenshot](/assets/images/broadway11.jpg)

-This team is in charge of the **vocal aspect and the orchestra**.
+This team is in charge of all **music related aspects**.

-Music is the main part of a musical, therefore, we need a specific team for it.
-If you like **singing**, have a great **voice** and want to perform on stage this is for you.
-As a music assistant, we need to make sure that not only you **can sing** but have also some **theory in music and notes**.
+Music is the thing that makes musical work.
+We need **experienced singers** that want to lead the vocal coaching of the cast and dancers.
+We need people with experience in **composing and writing music** to arrange sheet music and make fitting parts for all musicians, as well as writing fitting underscores etc. If you **play an instrument** and want to help with (sectional) orchestra rehearsals you are also welcome in the team!

-If you are a **musician**, love to play on stage, then you are more than welcome to join this team and be in charge of the **orchestra or band**.
+The most important thing is that you are **flexible** and **commited** to making something really cool and spectacular!

 >If you are interested or not yet sure but still want to help and support us, don't hesitate to contact us.
-You can use the club's mail or contact directly the producer, Laura.

 >Lets bring the magic of musicals on the stages of Maastricht together.